eclipse-sumo/sumo/docs/web/docs/Simulation/SaveAndLoad.md

 - The state of the random number generate is not saved.
 Thus, simulations will behave differently from the original after being reloaded from a state.
+- The internal state of the lanChangeModel is not saved
+- the internal state of the carFollowModel is not saved (not all models have this).
 - Persons are not saved

 # Older Versions of SUMO